-September is Happy Cat Month, and we want to dedicate this time to celebrating our cats, especially those that spend most or all of their time indoors.
-While they remain protected from dangers such as cars, weather, disease, and predators (Did you know that indoor cats live an average of 15 years longer than outdoor cats?), their instincts still tell them to play and hunt as they would do in the wild.
-Without the proper enrichment, these inquisitive creatures are prone to becoming bored, depressed, or sick.
-They may even decide to take matters into their own hands (er, paws) in ways such as scratching on your furniture.
-With the following tips, however, you can help keep your feline friend bright-eyed and bushy-tailed for years to come!
+While indoor cats are protected from dangers such as cars, weather, and predators (indoor cats live an average of 10 years longer than outdoor cats!), their instincts still tell them to play and hunt as they would do in the wild.
+Without proper enrichment, they are prone to displaying unwanted behaviors or becoming bored, depressed, or sick, but with the following tips, you can help keep them happy and healthy!

 Bring in the Outdoors

-- Cat Grass/Catnip – Place a few pots of cat grass and/or cat nip around the house for your cat to enjoy.
+- Cat Grass/Catnip: Place a few pots of cat grass and/or cat nip around your home for your cat to enjoy.
 Just be sure to avoid any toxic plants.

-- Cat T.V. – Cats love the outdoors, and most of them would like nothing more than to spend an afternoon watching the activities of birds and other small animals.
-Mount bird and/or squirrel feeders in a window to help keep them entertained by the wildlife.
-If this isn’t an option for you, there are DVDs made for cats and electronic toys made to simulate a fish tank or butterflies.
+- Cat T.V.: Most cats enjoy watching birds and other small animals so try mounting bird and/or squirrel feeders in a window to keep them entertained by the wildlife.
+If this isn’t an option, there are also DVDs made for cats and electronic toys that simulate a fish tank or butterflies.

-- Perches – Provide perches by windows and on shelves (via cat furniture).
-Cats enjoy sitting in high places not only because they’re predators but because of their survival instincts as well.
-Having the option to rest on top of a cat shelf (or cat furniture) allows them to survey their territory and makes them feel safe.
+- Perches: Provide perches by windows and on shelves (via cat furniture).
+Cats enjoy sitting in high places, not only because of their survival instincts but because they’re predators.
+Having the option to rest on top of a cat shelf (or cat furniture) makes them feel safe and allows them to survey their territory.

-- Outdoor Enclosures – If your home allows for it, consider building a secure outdoor enclosure (or, as we like to call them, “catios“).
-This can be done with existing structures, like a screened-in porch, or you can build one of your own.
-Typically, your cat could gain access to it through a cat door or window.
+- Outdoor Enclosures: If your home allows for it, consider building a secure outdoor enclosure (or as we like to call them, “catios“).
+This can be done with existing structures, like a screened-in porch, or you can build one.

 Create Solo Diversions

-- Scratching Posts – Place scratching posts and/or scratching pads around your home for your cat to scratch.
+- Scratching Posts: Place scratching posts and/or scratching pads around your home for your cat to scratch.
 This is especially helpful if your cat has a current favorite, but inappropriate, spot to scratch (i.e. your sofa).
-If this is the case, try placing a scratching post in the place that she is used to scratching in order to retrain her to use the scratching post.
-You can even make the change more enticing with a sprinkle of cat nip.
+Try placing a scratching post in the places she likes to scratch to retrain her to use them.

-- Toys – Offer a variety of toys and rotate them every so often to keep your cat interested in them.
-The pet store offers an array of great products, but if you like DIY’s, then you can make your own too.
+- Toys: Offer a variety of toys and rotate them every so often to keep your cat interested in them.
+Pet stores offer an array of great products, but if you like DIYs, you can make your own toys too.

-- Exploration – Provide opportunities for exploration.
-Cats are curious creatures, and they love to discover new things.
-You can appeal to this trait by creating lots of ways for your kitty to explore around your home.
+- Exploration: Provide opportunities for exploration.
+Cats are very curious, and you can appeal to this trait by creating ways for them to explore around your home.
 Even simple items such as paper bags and cardboard boxes (as well as many types of cat furniture) can help keep her entertained.

-Cats are hunters, and just because they live indoors doesn’t mean that they can’t take advantage of their natural instincts.
-For example, rather than just allowing your cat to graze on their food throughout the day (which can lead to overeating), let her “hunt” for a portion of it.
-You can invest in some food dispensing toys or just hide food/treats in areas throughout your home for her to find.
+Cats are predators, and living indoors shouldn’t prevent them from using their natural instincts.
+For example, rather than allowing your cat to graze on their food throughout the day (which can lead to overeating), let her “hunt” for a portion of it.
+To do this, you can buy food dispensing toys or hide food/treats in areas throughout your home for her to find.

-- Water Fountains – Introducing a pet water fountain can not only help them from becoming dehydrated but add some environmental enrichment too, especially since cats tend to prefer running water.
-(Ever catch your kitty drinking out of a facet or the bathtub?)
-Also, ensuring that your cat is well hydrated promotes kidney function, cushions and lubricates the joints, helps internal temperature regulation, and speeds recovery time.
+- Water Fountains: Pet water fountains may help keep your cat from becoming dehydrated in addition to being a source of environmental enrichment, especially since cats tend to prefer running water.
+(Ever catch your cat drinking out of a facet or the bathtub?)
+Ensuring that your cat is hydrated also promotes kidney function, cushions and lubricates the joints, helps internal temperature regulation, and speeds recovery time.

 Rest and Relaxation

-- Resting Areas – Make sure that your kitty has a peaceful and comfortable place to rest where she will feel safe (i.e. out of reach for small children, etc.)
+- Resting Areas: Make sure your cat has a quiet, comfortable place to rest where she will feel safe (i.e. out of reach for small children, etc.).

-- Feliway – Available both in a diffuser or a spray, Feliway is an odorless vapor that mimics a natural calming pheromone that all cats produce.
-It helps keep your kitty calm and relaxed and is especially helpful in reducing urine marking and scratching as well as during times of change within the home, travel, or going to the veterinarian or groomer.
-(Have you ever noticed that here at Cat Care Professionals, we use Feliway in all of our rooms?
+- Feliway: Available as a diffuser and a spray, Feliway is an odorless vapor that mimics a natural calming pheromone.
+It helps reduce urine marking and scratching but also calms them during times of stress such as changes within the home, travel, or going to the vet/groomer.
+(Here at Cat Care Professionals, we use Feliway in all of our exam rooms!)

-If you have any other questions about your cat, then we’d love to hear from you at our Portland area cat hospital and boarding facility.
-Just give us a call at (503) 968-6000, email us at email@example.com, even schedule an appointment online!
+If you have questions about your cat, we’d love to hear from you at our Portland area cat hospital and boarding facility.
+Give us a call at (503) 968-6000 or schedule an appointment online!